unixpickle/reverseproxy/README.md

 Reverse HTTP proxies are used for everything from load balancing to shared hosting.
 A reverse proxy transparently forwards connections from one server to another.

 Take an example.
 You might connect to my server through the URL [http://aqnichol.com](http://aqnichol.com), but my server uses a reverse proxy to forward that connection to http://localhost:8080.
 Even though an outside client cannot connect to that port on my server, the reverse proxy can.
-This allows me to run different server applications on different ports on my server and still server all of them through port 80.
+This allows me to run different server applications on different ports on my server and still serve all of them through port 80.

 ## The API